mak73kur/qron/README.md

 Thanks to spf13/viper, config file supports different formats: json, toml, yaml.

-If path argument is empty, qron by default will try ./qron.yml.
+If path argument is empty, qron will try ./qron.yml by default.

 ## Qrontab